andreashlarsen/ML-SAScombine/README.md

 ## Dependencies

 ### dependencies from this folder:
-smooth.py
+* smooth.py
-find_qmin_qmax.py
+* find_qmin_qmax.py
-add_data.py
+* add_data.py
-calculate_chi2r.py
+* calculate_chi2r.py
-get_header_footer.py
+* get_header_footer.py

 ### other dependencies (standard python packages):
-argparse
+* argparse
-numpy
+* numpy
-matplotlib
+* matplotlib
-os
+* os
-shutil
+* shutil
-math
+* math
-scipy
+* scipy

+## notes  and warnings
+* the program is a beta version - so use it with care.
+But feedback is more than welcome
+* sasmerge can be applied to SANS data, but resolution effects are not taken into account, which will inevitably lead to systematic errors

 ## credit
 the program was written by Andreas Haahr Larsen